PRACTICE

 5 days-a-week = good

-4 days-a-week = slower progress
+4 days-a-week = fair, but slower progress

 3 days-a-week = poor

-2 days-a-week = hardly worth it
+1 day-a-week = hardly worth it

-By far the biggest hurdle in learning to play a musical instrument is mastering the will to practise.
+By far the biggest hurdle in learning to play a musical instrument is mastering the will to practice.
 It's like running around the block to get fit, or watching what we eat to lose weight – it's a daily thing, and hard to do consistently until one gets into the habit.

 As Tommy Emmanuel says, 'There are no short-cuts, there is no other way'.